aduguid/Portfolio/README.md

                 <img src="https://raw.githubusercontent.com/aduguid/SoftwarePortfolio/master/Images/ReadMe/sharepoint.teamsite.ssrs.png" align="top" width="256px" title="SharePoint Report Viewer Heat Map Calendar" />
                 <br>
                 <br>
                 <span style="max-width:256px;">The SharePoint team site was setup with a report viewer web part.
 The report uses a nested tablix inside of a matrix to show a calendar view.
-The heat map is implemented using a function with a report variable for the base color to produce a gradient of the color.
+The heat map is implemented using a function with a report variable for the base color to produce a gradients of the color.
 Each day on the calendar is a hyperlink to a detailed Reporting Services report.</span>
                 <br>
             </kbd>
         </td>